The Village Vet FAQs

 We do not offer dog boarding, however you can drop your dog at either of our practices for Hanrob collection.

 We provide a comprehensive range of veterinary services, including wellness exams, vaccinations, dental care, surgical procedures, diagnostic testing, and more.
 Our team is dedicated to ensuring the health and well-being of your pets of all ages.
-Please head to our Services Page on our website for full details of what we can offer you and your pet.

 You can schedule an appointment by calling our office during regular business hours.
 Alternatively, you can use our online appointment scheduling system available on our website.